-A brief letter from Pfc.
-Irvin Schwartz to his former boss at the West Schuylkill Press-Herald in April 1944.
+The young soldier from Pine Grove, PA checked in with his former boss at the West Schuylkill Press-Herald in early fall 1944.